-At The Armstrong Law Firm, our San Francisco discrimination and harassment lawyer fights on behalf of clients from all industries, including health care, who have suffered from illegal and damaging employment practices.
+At The Armstrong Law Firm, our San Francisco discrimination and harassment lawyer fights on behalf of clients from all industries, including health care professionals facing employment issues, who have suffered from illegal and damaging workplace practices.
 You don’t have to put up with treatment you know to be wrong.
-Call us at 415-692-0462 to schedule a free consultation.
+Call us at (415) 909-3945 to schedule a free consultation.

 How Do You Know It’s Discrimination?

 Employers make decisions that could adversely affect employees for all sorts of reasons.
 But if you’ve been the target of a recent layoff, demotion or other detrimental employment action that you suspect was based on your inclusion in a legally protected group, then you may have a viable lawsuit.
 Employers are prohibited from penalizing employees on the basis of:

 Some employers are savvy about disguising discriminatory actions as something else.
 At the same time, even valid suspicions can be hard to prove.
-But you risk nothing by calling to discuss the specifics of your case in a free initial consultation.
+But you risk nothing by calling to discuss the specifics of your case in a consultation.

 Whether you were laid off after returning to work after a pregnancy, were passed over for a promotion in favor of a younger employee or suspect you may have suffered from a different form of discrimination, we can analyze the facts of your situation and stand up for your rights in the face of illegal employment actions.

 What You Must Do Before You File a Discrimination Lawsuit